Villa | 9 bedrooms | sleeps 21

-Aesthetically, the houses are a combination of modern, minimalist design with a hint of traditional materials.
+Aesthetically, the houses are modern and minimalist in design with a hint of traditional materials.
 Interiors are functional without detracting from the panoramic views.
 The villa comfortably combines wide expanses of glass, wood floors and metal.
 Walls are washed white and hung with local arts and crafts.
 Huge bathrooms are modern terrazzo, with jacuzzi tubs in each master suite and large shower stalls.
 Floor-to-ceiling doors of brushed aluminium fold back to let in delightful sea breezes giving a natural flow from the houses’ common areas down to the lawns and swimming pool.
-Bedrooms are generous, all air-conditioned, with comfy mattresses and good quality linens.<br>
+Bedrooms are generous, all air-conditioned, with comfy mattresses and good quality linens.

 Behind the houses are the staff quarters.
-The villa comes with a full complement of staff including cleaners, butlers and waitresses, a chef and assistant cook, all under the watchful eye of the villa manager.
-The chef will handle all provisioning for an additional fee and extra services including car/driver hire and spa treatments can be organised by the villa manager (on guest account).
+The villa comes with a full complement of staff including housekeepers, butlers and waitresses, a chef and assistant cook, all under the watchful eye of the villa manager.
+Meals are prepared from an extensive suggestion menu (provisions on guest account) and other services including car/driver hire and spa treatments can be organised through the villa manager for a reasonable extra cost.

 Bali is Indonesia's most popular tourist location and is considered one of Asia's premier tropical island destinations.
 Steeped in history and renowned for its artistic way of life, Bali is a peaceful contrast to some of the more frantic destinations Asia has to offer.
 The inner peace and creative talents of the Balinese has attracted artists the world over fascinated by local dancers, silversmiths, wood carvers, potters and painters that seem to pervade throughout the island.
 The abundant verdant fields and surrounding sea have long supplied Bali with an easy surplus of food leaving time for life's more artistic past times.
 As a result everything in Bali has a creative and religious element centred around the local Banjar (residents association) – little, adorned temples are everywhere, doors are covered in intricate carvings, huge kites ward off evil spirits and colourful roadside ceremonies bring traffic to a standstill.
 Bali is a popular destination principally from Australia and Asia but also from all over Europe.
 The island welcomes thousands of visitors each year to a relaxing lifestyle, stunning beaches, world class surf, vibrant villages, and spectacular scenery all with an exquisite tropical climate.
 Located approximately two hours' flying time from Singapore the island is serviced by an international airport at Denpasar with direct flights to and from many major cities in Asia, Europe and Australia and many more via Jakarta, Indonesia's capital.
 The island offers an impressive range of leisure and lifestyle amenities including world-class golf courses, wonderful seascapes for surfing, diving and snorkelling as well as luxurious spas, chic boutiques, tropical forests, towering volcanoes and international cuisine.